UCLComputerScience/pgta/index.md

 Process and guidance for Computer Science (CS) modules, in any term of the coming academic year, that need Postgraduate Teaching Assistants (PGTA).

+Anyone who meets the essential criteria for a role may apply; this includes UCL research students, research assistants and research fellow from any department; as well as external applicants.
+External applicants are typically, but not exclusively, research students from other London universities.

 ### Key dates

 |   Date   | Deadline                                                                               |